-But, the conference isn’t just for those with disabilities!
-There is something for everyone!
-The conference will provide participants with the tools to begin weaving their own path; several speakers will share thoughts on various topics including:
+But, the conference wasn’t just for those with disabilities!
+There was something for everyone!
+The conference provided 140 participants with the tools to begin weaving their own path; several speakers shared thoughts on various topics including:

 - What it means to belong

 - Personal power and telling your own truth

 - Dave Hingsburger

 Several self-advocate speakers also shared inspiring stories and tips.

 SRSAN was also fortunate enough to strengthen its continued relationship with Indigenous people, by having dancers and drummers provide a world class performance during the gala evening.
 Several people raved about the dancing, drumming and story telling.
 Participants were invited to join a round dance and those in in wheelchairs were included.
 Watching the mingling of cultures and people with disabilities was a true picture of community and what we are all striving for.
 We are grateful for the relationship that has been built over the last few years and that we continue to build.
 It has provided valuable insights into the Indigenous culture.
 We can’t thank them enough!